kawalcovid19/wargabantuwarga.com/CONTRIBUTING.md

 It's adviseable to read the [commit conventions](https://www.conventionalcommits.org/en/v1.0.0) briefly to further understand the other benefits from them.
-However, if you're having problems with it or what have you, you can use [this tool](https://commitlint.io/) to help.
+However, if you're having problems with it, you can use [this tool](https://commitlint.io/) to help.

 Furthermore, please refer to the list of [commit types](#commit-types) and